cedx/ngx-webstorage/README.md

 ```

 ### Iteration
-The provided classes are iterable: you can go through all key/value pairs contained using a `for...of` loop.
+The `Storage` class is iterable: you can go through all key/value pairs contained using a `for...of` loop.
 Each entry is an array with two elements (e.g. the key and the value):

 ```javascript
 localStorage.set('foo', 'bar');